ppy/osu-wiki/wiki/Tournaments/RESC/2024/en.md

 2. The team captain must be present in the Discord until the end of their team's tournament run.
 If none of the team members can be contacted by any means, it results in a forfeit.
 3. Staff members and former staff members (before registrations opened) who participated in the production of this iteration are not allowed to participate, with the exception of commentators.

-### Qualifiers Procedure
+### Qualifier procedure

-1. The referee will create the lobby around 10 minutes before the scheduled match time, ping all assigned team captains in the Discord server and send out the invites shortly after.
+1. The referee will create the lobby around 10 minutes before the scheduled match time, ping all assigned team captains in the Discord server, and send out the invites shortly after.
 2. Teams have 5 minutes to gather enough players in the lobby.
 If a team cannot gather 4 players, they can reschedule for a different, already existing lobby.
 3. Each map will be played in order as they are shown on the mappool sheet.
 There will be one playthrough of the pool.
 4. If there is a disconnect, the player(s) that disconnected will be allowed to replay the map at the end of the lobby.